cgjosephlee/PBJelly/README.txt

                      the new reference.
 May be 'na' for trim features
         5) nEnd (int) -- The end coordinate for where this feature is located in the new reference.
 May be 'na' for trim features
-        6) FeatureType (string) -- The type of feature represented in this range.
+        6) featureType (string) -- The type of feature represented in this range.

-    FeatureType is one of 7 values.
+    featureType is one of 8 values.
         1) contig: A contig sequence.
+        2) new_sequence: Sequence added into the assembly by Jelly.
+This feature's oStart and oEnd are always 'na'
-        2) trim: Sequence that was trimmed from the boundary of a gap.
+        3) trim: Sequence that was trimmed from the boundary of a gap.
 This features's nStart and nEnd are always 'na'
-        3) gap_reduced: A gap that Jelly reduced in size by extending one or both of the flanking contigs.
+        4) gap_reduced: A gap that Jelly reduced in size by extending one or both of the flanking contigs.
-        4) gap_filled: A gap that Jelly closed and removed from the new reference.
+        5) gap_filled: A gap that Jelly closed and removed from the new reference.
-        5) gap_overfilled: A gap that Jelly reduced, but put in more sequence than the original predicted gap size.
+        6) gap_overfilled: A gap that Jelly reduced, but put in more sequence than the original predicted gap size.
 For example, take a gap predicted to be 100 bp.
 Jelly identifies 75 bp that extend the 5' flanking contig and 75 bp that